MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Update-RoleGroupMember.md

 This example adds multiple members to, and removes multiple members from, a role group without replacing all the existing members on the role group.
 This example makes use of multivalued property syntax that's described in the topic Modifying multivalued properties (https://technet.microsoft.com/library/bb684908.aspx).
 When you use this multivalued property syntax, you must manually retrieve the Identity of the mailbox or security group that you want to add to or remove from the role group.
 Use the syntax that matches the type of object you want to add or remove:

-Mailbox: If you want to add or remove a mailbox, use the syntax (Get-Mailbox "\<Alias or Name\>").Identity
+- Mailbox: If you want to add or remove a mailbox, use the syntax `(Get-Mailbox "<Alias or Name>").Identity`.

-Security Group: If you want to add or remove a security group, use the syntax (Get-Group "\<Name\>").Identity
+- Security Group: If you want to add or remove a security group, use the syntax `(Get-Group "<Name>").Identity`.

 ## PARAMETERS